Skip to main content

 reload_handlers

-Reload FreeCAD addon handler modules after editing code to apply changes without restarting FreeCAD, re-registering them with the RPC server.
+Reload all FreeCAD addon handler modules to apply code changes without restarting FreeCAD.
+Use after editing handler files to update the RPC server.

 Instructions